How to use IBM App Connect with Wrike

 Connecting to Wrike

-Complete the connection fields that you see in the App Connect Designer Catalog page or flow editor.
+Complete the connection fields that you see in the App Connect Designer Connect > Applications and APIs page (previously the Catalog page) or flow editor.
 If necessary, work with your Wrike administrator to obtain these values.

 BASIC OAUTH

-Server URL: Select the URL for the API server that makes runtime calls.
+Server URL is the URL for the API server that makes runtime calls.

-Application client ID: Specify the unique client identifier to use for authentication.
+Application client ID is the unique client identifier to use for authentication.

-Application client secret: Specify a client secret to use for authentication.
+Application client secret is a client secret to use for authentication.

-Access token: Specify the access token that is generated from the application client ID and client secret.
+Access token is the access token that is generated from the application client ID and client secret.

-Refresh token: Specify the refresh token that is generated from the application client ID and client secret.
+Refresh token is the refresh token that is generated from the application client ID and client secret.

-Allow self-signed certificates: Set to true or false.
-Set to true if you want to be able to accept self-signed certificates that are trusted and used only in a nonproduction environment.
+Set Allow self-signed certificates to true if you want to be able to accept self-signed certificates that are trusted and used only in a nonproduction environment.
 The default is false.

-Override server URL: Required if you want to connect to an endpoint in a private network by using the private network client, or if you want to override the server URL.
+Override server URL is required if you want to connect to an endpoint in a private network by using the private network client, or if you want to override the server URL.
 Specify an override value for the host and port for the connector in the format <http or https>://<host_name>:<port>.
-If you are not using the private network client or do not require an override, leave this field blank.
+If you're not using the private network client or don't need an override, don't enter a value in this field.

 Private network connection: Select the name of a private network agent that App Connect uses to connect to your private network.
 This list is populated with the names of private network agents that are created on the Private networks page.
 For more information, see Connecting to a private network.